Kaydonbob03/GPT-Work/README.md

 The Included Files are as Follows:

+1. Changelog.md - A changelog of the updates to the files below

-1. GPTvoice.py - This script will get user input from the default microphone and transcribe the audio to text via google cloud services, then sends the text to GPT 4 for a response, collects the response, then sends the response to Azure Text-To-Speech to give the AI a voice.
+2. GPTvoice.py - This script will get user input from the default microphone and transcribe the audio to text via google cloud services, then sends the text to GPT 4 for a response, collects the response, then sends the response to Azure Text-To-Speech to give the AI a voice.

 To use this program make sure to pip install the following:

-pyaudio \
+pyaudio \n
-numpy \
+numpy \n
-azure.cognitiveservices.speech \
+azure.cognitiveservices.speech \n
-azure \
+azure \n
-openai \
+openai \n
-threading \
+threading \n
-keyboard \
+keyboard \n
-google.cloud \
+google.cloud \n
-speech \
+speech \n
 wave

-2. InputtoResponse.py - This script has two different varients.
+3. InputtoResponse.py - This script has two different varients.
 Just comment out either or to change it.
 The two options are just chatting with GPT or chatting with GPT with a Fixed Prompt before your input.

 All thats needed for this script is:

 openai

-3. Imagegeneration.py - This script will use openai's Dall-E image generator to generate an image for the users input
+4. Imagegeneration.py - This script will use openai's Dall-E image generator to generate an image for the users input

 All you need for this is:

-openai \
+openai \n
 requests